Skip to content

 T-box protein 2

 • tca_KEGG_species.tsv: These are annotations to the species-specific KEGG pathway.
-The pathway identifiers will begin the KEGG species code.
+The pathway identifiers will begin with the KEGG species code.

 Input_protein_ID